-- 2.3.1 The language proficiency assessment is a demonstration of the ability to communicate in an aviation context.
-Therefore, all language proficiency candidates are expected to have a basic aviation awareness of at least the subject matter contained in the private pilot licence theory syllabuses specified in AC61-3, Appendix II. - 2.3.2 People taking the ICAO language proficiency assessment, are recommended to hold at least: - (a) a written examination credit for PPL, CPL Glider or CPL Balloon, or - (b) a New Zealand aeroplane or helicopter pilot licence, or - (c) a valid armed forces flight experience and qualifications assessment indicating that the person meets the criteria for issue of a New Zealand pilot licence, or - (d) a current foreign aeroplane or helicopter pilot licence. - 2.3.3 To adequately cater for a wide variation in language proficiency levels, two forms of English language proficiency assessments are available, and people may take the assessment they consider most suitable.
+2.3.1 The language proficiency assessment is a demonstration of the ability to communicate in an aviation context.
+Therefore, all language proficiency candidates are expected to have a basic aviation awareness of at least the subject matter contained in the private pilot licence theory syllabuses specified in AC61-3, Pilot licences and ratings - Private pilot licence, Appendix II, Private Pilot Licence Written Examination Syllabus.

+2.3.2 People taking the ICAO language proficiency assessment, are recommended to hold at least:

+- (a) a written examination credit for PPL, CPL Glider or CPL Balloon, or - (b) a New Zealand aeroplane or helicopter pilot licence, or - (c) a valid armed forces flight experience and qualifications assessment indicating that the person meets the criteria for issue of a New Zealand pilot licence, or - (d) a current foreign aeroplane or helicopter pilot licence.

+2.3.3 To adequately cater for a wide variation in language proficiency levels, two forms of English language proficiency assessments are available, and people may take the assessment they consider most suitable.